-The Return Of "SNL" Will Make Saturdays Feel Like Saturdays Again
+Jim Carrey Will Bring His Best Biden To "SNL"

 Thankfully, SNL at Home isn’t a thing this season.
 The cast members will make their way back to Studio 8H, and fans will be pleased to know that all of their favorite stars will be returning as well.
 Amidst the chaos of the pandemic, SNL faced a potentially devastating shakeup as multiple cast members weighed their options.
 Kate McKinnon was reportedly considering ending her contract with the show, as were Aidy Bryant and Cecily Strong.
 And Pete Davidson's growing career as a film actor cast doubt that he would continue to appear on SNL, a possibility that grew as he revealed that he often felt bullied by his peers on the show.

 The comedy faves will all be making a comeback for season 46, and they'll likely be joined by a number of SNL alum.
 It is election season, after all.
 Maya Rudolph's Kamala Harris will probably make several appearances, so we can expect Alec Baldwin's President Trump to resurface as well.
-Even Jason Sudeikis has said he would be down for a cameo as Joe Biden.
+But the biggest news of all is that Joe Biden will also be making an appearance — kind of.
+SNL producer Lorne Michaels confirmed to Vulture that Jim Carrey will be playing the Democratic candidate in a few episodes.

 Of course, things won't be one hundred percent business as usual.
-It's unlikely that audiences will be allowed in the studio to watch the show in person.
-But a laugh track or not, anything's better than SNL: Zoom Edition.
+In addition to the show being filmed in front of a smaller live audience, Michaels also said that they will air 5 shows in a row for the first time in the show's history.
+"Because there are four debates and then it’s Halloween, and that’s the weekend before the election," the showrunner said of the decision.
+"And sadly, if the election gets extended, then we’ll be doing six or seven shows in a row."

 Season 46 of the sketch comedy show returns to NBC on October 3.